flutter/website/src/get-started/flutter-for/ios-devs.md

 and [Comparing Dart Concurrency with Swift][]. -->

 Your iOS knowledge helps when building Flutter apps.
-Flutter uses iOS to manage non-UI tasks using plugins.
 <!-- Add this sentence once published -->
 <!-- To learn more, check out [iOS and Apple hardware interactions with Flutter][] -->